 Tropical Marine Ecology (Biology 3316 – Undergraduate / 5416 – Graduate)

 A survey of marine biology focusing on coral reefs of the Atlantic Ocean.
 Course lectures given at Temple University include regular meetings during the fall semester; the course work at Temple is supplemented by a required week of lectures, field trips and field projects on Ambergris Caye in Belize (Central America).
 Lecture topics include coral biology, reef geology and ecology, coral reef biota, food webs and nutrient transfer in coral reefs, reef community organization, the biology of reef fishes, commensal and symbiotic interactions of reef organisms, and other appropriate topics.
 Group projects and presentations are required.
 Additional requirements include a current passport and snorkeling equipment.
 Prerequisite: Special authorization; permission of instructor; Biology 1111 and 1112 or 2112 with a grade of C or better in each.
-Note: Not offered every year.
+Note: Not offered every year; in Fall 2023 it will run MWF, 11-11:50.

 Polar Biology – Life at the Extremes (Biology 3335 – Undergraduate / 5335 – Graduate)